spattisson/zaproxy/DevGuidelines.md

   * All significant new code should be under the [org.zaproxy.zap](https://github.com/zaproxy/zaproxy/tree/develop/src/org/zaproxy/zap) package.

+  * If it is possible avoid introduce the un/boxings in new code.

   * All code under the [org.zaproxy.zap](https://github.com/zaproxy/zaproxy/tree/develop/src/org/zaproxy/zap) package should compile without any warnings.

   * Any changes to the [org.parosproxy.paros](https://github.com/zaproxy/zaproxy/tree/develop/src/org/parosproxy/paros) packages should be commented at the beginning of the class (This is a requirement of the Paros licence), and the comments should start with // ZAP: YYYY/MM/DD